b2renger/PdDroidPublisher/_posts/2015-11-04-List_abstractions.md

 # [persist abstractions]

 Those abstractions should be used in your **core** abstraction.
+They are used for the state saving system.
 More about it in the 'How to configure you launcher' post in the section about 'persist'.

 # [taplist]

 Comes from DroidParty but breaks compatibility with the original DroidParty abstraction.
+It emulates a list of symbol on which you can click/tap to go to the next element, on android it opens a popup dialog for you to select a value.

 It should be used in your **gui-view** abstractions.